HelvioFilho/helviofilho/README.md

 <h1> Hélvio Filho </h1>
 <p> <img src="https://komarev.com/ghpvc/?username=helviofilho&color=yellow" alt="Profile views"></p>

-- 🔥 I work with programming for 7 years, I started in PHP developing systems and websites.
-I'm currently developing mobile apps in react native with the expo tool.
+🔥 Passionate about programming with extensive experience in software development.
+I started my journey in PHP, building systems and websites, and now specialize in mobile app development using React Native and the Expo framework.

-- 🔭 I'm currently working as a freelancer
+🔭 Currently working as a freelance Mobile Developer, delivering high-quality and tailored solutions for clients.

-- I'm constantly studying javascript and typescript
+🎯 I focus on creating modular, maintainable, and scalable applications.
+Skilled in integrating APIs, automating tests, and ensuring accessibility and performance.

+🌱 Continuously expanding my knowledge in JavaScript, TypeScript, and modern mobile development practices.
 <br>

 ## ⚙️ &nbsp;GitHub Analytics